 - F: The Format field indicates the size of the Length field.
 There is one F field per MAC subheader except for subheaders corresponding to fixed-sized MAC CEs, padding, and MAC SDUs containing UL CCCH.
 The size of the F field is 1 bit.
 The value 0 indicates 8 bits of the Length field.
 The value 1 indicates 16 bits of the Length field;

+- LX: The LCID extension field indicates whether to use extended LCID space.
+The value 0 indicates the use of Table 6.2.1-2.
+The value 1 indicates the use of Table 6.2.1-2c.
+There is one LX field per MAC subheader for MAC SDUs containing UL CCCH.
+The size of the LX field is 1 bit.
+If the use of the LX field is not configured by upper layers, R bit is present instead;

 - R: Reserved bit, set to 0.

 The MAC subheader is octet aligned.